aghakishiyeva/gunel-aghakishiyeva-portfolio/README.md

-# Building and Hosting Personal Portfolio using Zola and Amazon S3
+# Building and Hosting Portfolio using Zola and Amazon S3

 This portfolio website is built using <b>Zola</b> and hosted on <b>Amazon S3</b>.